 Legal 500 writes: “The ‘highly impressive’ John Sturrock QC ‘has the gravitas to win the confidence of both sides from the outset’.
 Clients note his ability to employ ‘insight, judgement, and emotional intelligence’ and ‘to know instinctively both when to push the parties hard, and when to back off and let discussions between the parties bridge gaps’.”

-John Sturrock QC is an internationally recognised Mediator and has mediated around 400 disputes in the UK, Ireland, mainland Europe, the Middle East and Africa in a wide range of commercial, professional and other settings.
+John Sturrock QC is an internationally recognised Mediator and has mediated hundreds of disputes in the UK, Ireland, mainland Europe, the Middle East and Africa in a wide range of commercial, professional and other settings.
 Many of these matters have raised complex issues, some have involved multiple parties, most have resolved in a day.
 The value of claims has ranged from tens of thousands of pounds to hundreds of millions.
 He is recognised for his innovative approach to helping parties to resolve difficult matters.

 John’s style is engaging, business-like and innovative with an emphasis on being rigorous on the issues when necessary, while recognising the need for respect and dignity amongst all concerned.
 His approach is to value parties’ autonomy in making choices and to ensure that these choices are fully-informed and fully tested.
 He is facilitative and thorough, working energetically alongside parties with a lightness of touch and focussed perseverance.
 Adept at working with people at every level, he is respected for his ability to get to the heart of matters and overcoming deadlock, while using the process creatively.
 With a legal background he is able to help parties assess commercial, legal and factual risks in a direct, robust and realistic way.

 His many years in business, including engagement with major plcs, SMEs and other corporate and public sector interests in strategy work, enable him to encourage a commercial approach to problem-solving, ensuring that decision-makers can take responsibility for making realistic choices about the outcome.